Introduction to GetSocial User Management¶

 Getting User Object¶

 GetSocial SDK defines 2 types of user objects: current (authenticated) and public user profiles.

-Current user object represents authenticated entity and is available as soon as the SDK is initialised.
+Current user object represents the authenticated entity and is available as soon as the SDK is initialized.
 Current user can be anonymous.
-It is not possible to obtain the instance of current user object but SDK provides methods to read and update user properties.
+It is not possible to obtain the instance of current user object, but SDK provides methods to read and update user properties.

 Public user profiles represent any user in GetSocial.
 Read-only instances on public users are returned from various SDK methods.

 Anonymous Users and Users with Identities¶